nyghtowl/Interview_Problems/README.md

 Hackbright students and mentors are making contributions to the repository.
 Contributions are always welcomed.

+An additional resource for interview questions and answers can be found at: https://github.com/mmihaljevic/algortihms_challenges.

 To use:
 ```bash
     # Clone repsitory.